Easy Pasta Fagioli Soup

 - Be sure to not overcook the pasta, or you will have mushy pasta with this soup.
 It’s best to undercook the pasta “al-dente” (which means tender to the bite).

-- Can We Use Other Kinds of Beans?ย You can get creative by making it using different kinds of beans, such as red kidney beans, cannellini beans, and Great Northern beans.
-Black beans are NOT recommended for this recipe.
+- Can We Use Other Kinds of Beans?
+You can get creative by making it using different kinds of beans, such as red kidney beans, cannellini beans, and Great Northern beans.
+Keep in mind, that black beans are NOT recommended for this recipe.

-- May We Use Other Pasta?ย Yes.
-Any small pasta would be great with this recipe, such as orzo, elbows, and mini pasta shells.ย And, of course, use your favorite gluten-free pasta too!
+- May We Use Other Kinds of Pasta?
+Yes.
+Any small pasta would be great with this recipe, such as orzo, elbows, and mini pasta shells.
+And, of course, use your favorite gluten-free pasta too!

 - Can We Make It Ahead?
 Yes, but hold the pasta for last!
 Make the soup, turn off the heat, and keep it covered.
 When you want to serve it, just bring the soup to a boil, toss in the pasta, and follow the directions on our recipe card.